 In a word: yes!
 Here at University of Essex Online, we recognise that you can gain skills in a wide variety of ways and that prior academic performance is not the only indicator of a student’s ability.
-That’s why we created our Open Entry Route, where our dedicated Admissions team review every applicant’s work experience to see if they are eligible to join one of our courses.
+That’s why we created our Open Entry and Work Experience Entry Routes, where our dedicated Admissions team review every applicant’s work experience to see if they are eligible to join one of our courses.

 When we review applications for our degree programmes, we have a duty to ensure that the programme of study is suitable and there is a realistic prospect that you will be able to successfully complete your studies.
 So how do our team assess your work experience?
 What are they looking for in your employment record and personal statement?
 Our team review three important documents…